ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-hint-expander/readme.md

 ## Configuration

-Once the component package has been installed (see Ontario Design System Component Library for installation instructions), the hint-expander component can be added directly into the project's code, and can be customized by updating the properties outlined [here](#properties).
+Once the component package has been installed (see Ontario Design System Component Library for installation instructions), the hint expander component can be added directly into the project's code, and can be customized by updating the properties outlined [here](#properties).
 Please see the [examples](#examples) below for how to configure the component.

 ## Examples

-Example of a bare-bones hint-expander component, the user is passing the `hint` that will be displayed as the question/statement, and the `content` is what is displayed once the hint expander is expanded.
+Example of a bare-bones hint expander component, the user is passing the `hint` that will be displayed as the question/statement, and the `content` is what is displayed once the hint expander is expanded.

 ```html
 <ontario-hint-expander hint="This is the hint" content="This is the content"></ontario-hint-expander>
 ```

-Example of a hint-expander that includes an aria-label, and an `element id` which is used to establish a relationship etween hint text content and elements using the aria-describedby.
+Example of a hint expander that includes an `aria-label` attribute, and an `element-id` property which is used to establish a relationship between hint text content and elements using the `aria-describedby` attribute.

 ```html
 <ontario-hint-expander hint="This is the hint" content="This is the content"
 aria-label="This indicates that the hint can be expanded" element-id="expander-82913`"></ontario-hint-expander>
 ```

-## Accesibility
+## Accessibility

 ### Usage